Have a question? Hopefully you can find the answer here. If not, send me an email; I’d love to hear from you : )

 Where do you get your recipes?

 Nearly all of my recipes are original and created by me.
-Some were inspired by something I tasted or saw, and I then went home and started experimenting.
-If I ever use a recipe that someone else has created – even if I make changes to it – I always ask permission and then give them credit.
+(If I ever use a recipe that someone else has created – even if I make changes to it – I always ask permission and then give them credit.)

 I have a question about one of your recipes.